 2. Level camera angle

 Face to face is generally how we see the world.
 Yes, some people are taller than others, so it’s all relative.
-However, a person photographed on the same level feels natural and how we expect to engage with others.
+However, viewing a photo of someone photographed on the same level as the camera feels natural and how we expect to engage with others.

 There’s no power play, making the subject and the viewer equal.